KS3 – mastery

 Students are assessed formally 6 times throughout the year every half term.
 These diagnostic assessments are designed to highlight common misconceptions made by individuals/the class based on topics only from that current half term.
 Students all sit an ‘End of Year Assessment’ also during June covering content from throughout the entire year.
 In Y7 students also sit a small assessment in October to aid in setting after the first half term.
 All students throughout KS3 carry out ‘End of Topic Tests’ 1-2 weeks after completion of each topic in class.
 These are sat in exam conditions as open book tests and self/peer assessed.
 These together with the diagnostics give students and teachers a clear view on progress made over the course of each year, guide teachers in running sessions to address any gaps in knowledge in class and will be the main source of information used when reporting progress to parents.

 KS4 – GCSE

-GCSE Maths is covered over two years, from Y10 to Y11.
-We have worked with examining body Edexcel at GCSE for a number of years and believe it will work best for students with the new GCSE specification.
+GCSE Maths is covered over 2 years from Y10 to Y11.
+Edexcel is the examining body which we have worked with at GCSE for a number of years and feel will work best for students with the new GCSE specification.
 Grading from the new specification has now changed from grades A*-G to 9-1.
-9 is now the equivalent of the top half of the A*, 5 a low C, 4 a high C and 1 at the baseline of the G. At the end of the two-year course students will sit 3 exams, each 90 minutes in length.
-All are out of a possible 80 marks; the first is non-calculator, with the other two calculator.
+9 is now the equivalent of the top half of the A*, 5 a high C/low B, 4 at the baseline of the C and 1 at the baseline of the G. At the end of the 2 year course students will sit 3 exams each 90 minutes in length.
+All are out of a possible 80 marks and the first is non-calculator with the other 2 calculator.
 New content has been moved from the original higher specification into foundation, content has been moved down for A-Level to higher at GCSE and a range of new topics have been introduced over both higher and foundation.